bparanj/Essential-TDD/en/08-code-mutation/08-code-mutation.markdown

 end

 class Fixnum
-  # This eliminates the mental mapping from .. and ... to the behaviour of the methods.
+  # This eliminates the mental mapping from .. and ... to the behavior of the methods.
   def inclusive(element)
     self..element
   end